christianholman/hedera-hunt/post.md

 };
 ```

-After that, we fetch the 1000 latest transactions of the `accountId` account, which returns the following.
-We also check if the response was a successful status code 200 to pass the json to the next .then() block, and if it wasn’t, we throw a simple error which we will use later to alert the user of our site.
+After that, we fetch the 1000 latest transactions of the `accountId` account, which returns the following:

 ![](blogpostimages/apicall.png)

+We also check if the response was a successful status code 200 and pass the deserialized json to the next .then() block.
+If for some reason, the request was unsuccessful, we throw a simple error which we will use later to alert the user of our site.

 ```javascript
 fetch(`https://api.dragonglass.me/hedera/api/accounts/${accountId}/transactions?size=1000`, { headers })